-- They have the necessary privileges, resources, expertise, and access within the organisation. - They are independent of the operational activity that they control. - Their regulatory reports are submitted to the Dirigeant Agréé and Board of Directors for their approval. - Their remuneration related to the performance of the Company is not material.
+- They have the necessary privileges, resources, expertise and access within the organisation. - They are independent of the operational activity that they control. - Their regulatory reports are submitted to the Dirigeant Agréé and Board of Directors for their approval. - Performance-based remuneration for their role is not material.